Livingstone Federation Summary Register of Business Interests

 I am part of the admin team in the office at Sylvan.
 I became a governor in 2008 and greatly enjoy the role of 'critical friend', providing both challenge and support to our Primary Federation.
 Through all the challenges that governance brings, I try to draw on my background in education and my experience as a parent in order to champion the people at the heart of the schools: the pupils and staff.

-Bert Buckley, Co-opted Governor
+Bert Buckley, Chair of Resources Committee and Co-opted Governor

 I first became a governor in 2014.
 My background is in construction and further education, with expertise in HR.
 My interest is Maths and, having taught school leavers Maths, I realise the importance of a strong foundation on those essential skills from an early age.